roehst/awesome-formal-methods/README.md

 + [Idris](https://www.idris-lang.org/) - A general-purpose functional programming language with dependent types.
 + [F*](https://www.fstar-lang.org/) - A functional programming language aimed at program verification.
 + [Lean](https://leanprover.github.io/) - A theorem prover and programming language designed for formalizing mathematics.
++ [Eiffel](https://www.eiffel.org/) - An object-oriented programming language with built-in support for design by contract.
++ [ADA](https://www.adacore.com/) - A structured, statically typed, imperative, and object-oriented high-level computer programming language, extended from Pascal and other languages.
+    + [SPARK](https://www.adacore.com/sparkpro) - A subset of Ada designed for high-integrity and safety-critical systems.
+Not to be confused with the Spark big data processing engine.

 ## Solvers and Model Checkers